 Steel has so many different uses and is one of our most important construction materials.
 The use of steel tends to increase in line with population growth and increasing living standards.
 One of the good things about steel is that it is easy to recycle and can be recycled endlessly with no degradation in performance.
 Steel scrap is therefore a very valuable raw material feedstock.

-Each year, more than 580 million tonnes of steel are recycled globally – which, in terms of weight, is more than all the recycled aluminium, glass, paper and wood combined.
+Each year, approx. 650 million tonnes of steel are recycled globally – which, in terms of weight, is more than all the recycled aluminium, glass, paper and wood combined.
 But since the world’s need for steel is steadily increasing, steel scrap only accounts for 30 per cent of all the steel that is produced.
 The remainder must be produced from iron ore.

 One simple way for you to help shape a better future is by recycling your metal packaging, your bottle caps, old cycles, tools and saucepans etc.